Kuadrant/authorino/docs/features.md

 The decoded payload of the validated JWT is appended to the authorization JSON as the resolved identity.

-OpenID Connect configurations and linked JSON Web Ket Sets can be configured to be automatically refreshed (pull again from the OpenID Connect Discovery well-known endpoints), by setting the `identity.oidc.ttl` field (given in seconds, default: `0` – i.e. auto-refresh disabled).
+OpenID Connect configurations and linked JSON Web Key Sets can be configured to be automatically refreshed (pull again from the OpenID Connect Discovery well-known endpoints), by setting the `identity.oidc.ttl` field (given in seconds, default: `0` – i.e. auto-refresh disabled).

 For an excellent summary of the underlying concepts and standards that relate OpenID Connect and JSON Object Signing and Encryption (JOSE), see this [article](https://access.redhat.com/blogs/766093/posts/1976593) by Jan Rusnacko.
 For official specification and RFCs, see [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html), [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html), [JSON Web Token (JWT) (RFC7519)](https://datatracker.ietf.org/doc/html/rfc7519), and [JSON Object Signing and Encryption (JOSE)](http://www.iana.org/assignments/jose/jose.xhtml).